NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/gauntlet-buckler.md

 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclass: pf2e-items, h-line
-name: "gada"
+name: "gauntlet-buckler"
-aliases: "Gada"
+aliases: "Gauntlet Buckler"
-source: "Pathfinder Lost Omens Impossible Lands"
+source: "Pathfinder Treasure Vault*"
-pg: "220"
+pg: "20"
 rarity: ""
-trait01: "backswing"
+trait01: "foldaway"
-trait02: "two-hand d12"
+trait02: ""
-trait03: "vanara"
+trait03: ""
 trait04:
 trait05:
 trait06:
 trait07:
 trait08:
-image: zz-Attachments/assets/imageplaceholder.png
+image: zz-Attachments/gauntlet-buckler.png
 level: 0
-group: "Club"
+group:
 bulk: "1"
-value: "1"
+value: "5"
 subvalue: "gp"
 invest:
-usage: "held in one hand"
+usage: ""
-license: "OGL"
+license: "ORC"
 identify: ""
-description: "A large spherical head with a spike on top sits mounted to a long shaft."
+description: "This [[buckler|buckler-sized]] shield is segmented, allowing it to collapse into a housing bound to a [[Gauntlet]] for easy storage.
+A small catch enables you to expand the shield quickly in battle when you're in need of defense."
 activate: ""
 craft:
 destruction: